 Oklahoma Baptist University

-Beyond New York, Chris's plays have been presented by Burning Coal Theater, Acacia Theater, the Keller Theater, the South East Theater Conference, Baylor University and Garner Webb University.
+Chris’s work has been presented by Burning Coal Theater, The Civilians, The Public, Eugene O’Neill Theater Center, No Passport Theater, Fellowship for the Performing Arts, Acacia Theater, the Keller Theater, Art Within Theater, Firebone Theatre, NJ One-Minute Play Festival, the South East Theater Conference, Baylor University, Azusa Pacific University, and Garner Webb University.
 Chris has received commissions from Pacific Theater, Fellowship of the Performing Arts, Spark and Echo Arts, and ArtWithin.
-Chris and her husband, Steve Day, are founding members of Firebone Theater. (www.firebonetheatre.com)
+Chris and her husband, Steve Day, are founding members of Firebone Theatre. (www.firebonetheatre.com)